akka/alpakka/docs/src/main/paradox/slick.md

 ## Using a Slick Flow or Sink

-If you want to take stream of elements and turn them into side-effecting actions in a relational database, the Slick connector allows you to perform any DML or DDL statement using either a `Sink` or a `Flow`.
+If you want to take a stream of elements and turn them into side-effecting actions in a relational database, the Slick connector allows you to perform any DML or DDL statement using either a `Sink` or a `Flow`.
 This includes the typical `insert`/`update`/`delete` statements but also `create table`, `drop table`, etc. The unit tests have a couple of good examples of the latter usage.

 The following example show the use of a Slick `Sink` to take a stream of elements and insert them into the database.
 There is an optional `parallelism` argument to specify how many concurrent streams will be sent to the database.
 The unit tests for the slick connector have example of performing parallel inserts.